March 26, 2021

-North Carolina has a three-phase plan to reopen the state and restore businesses and ease travel restrictions.
-For an overview of the current phase and next phase, see below.
+The state is in a phased plan to reopen the state and restore businesses and ease travel restrictions.

-We are in Phase 2 through at least Fri., June 26
+Phase 3 runs through at least Fri., April 30.

 - Local business impacts